astropy/regions/docs/shapes.rst

 Meta Data
 ---------

-A :class:`~regions.Region` has ``meta`` and ``visual`` attribute stores the meta data of the region.
+A :class:`~regions.Region` has ``meta`` and ``visual`` attributes which stores the meta data of the region.
 Since, this package supports various file formats it is necessary to handle the meta attributes supported by them.
-To handle them efficiently there are :class:`~regions.RegionMeta` and :class:`~regions.RegionVisual` for meta and visual attributes.
+To handle them there are :class:`~regions.RegionMeta` and :class:`~regions.RegionVisual` for meta and visual attributes respectively.
+They are subclasses of the python dictionary (`~dict`).

-The meta attribute provides additional data about regions such labels, tags, comments, name, options io(DS9/CRTF) specific.
+The meta attribute provides additional data about regions such as labels, tags, comments, name, etc.. which are used for non-display tasks.
+It also stores the spectral dimensions of the region.
 These classes , for now, just checks whether the key is valid or not.

 The valid keys for :class:`~regions.RegionMeta` class are: